 A common result of RSD/CRPS is the restriction of blood flow in affected areas.
 RSD/CRPS most frequently occurs in the limbs.
 What sufferers notice is excessive pain, cold hypersensitivity, unusual sweating and changes in skin color.
 No one really knows why regenerative therapies can help RSD/CRPS (or exactly what may help RSD/CRPS regardless of what is tried) but one thought is that they increase blood flow to the afflicted tissue, therefore they help heal the injury site while offering pain relief.
 The intent is to try and help reverse many of the signs of RSD-CRPS.
 Although regenerative treatments don’t hold the cure to RSD/CRPS, they can provide a lot of relief for those suffering from the condition.

 Our goal is to find the right treatment plan for you.
 If you have not found relief for your RSD/CRPS symptoms, then we can devise a program that caters to your specific condition.
 Since we have many treatment options available we are able to work with you to find the right one that will most likely help you.

 We also don’t just rush into any particular treatment.
 Not only will we perform a thorough physical and history exam, we like to get to know you.
-While this can require a few visits, some diagnostic testing, and treatment to see what you may respond to, it will help us determine which treatment approach is best for you and to see if you are a candidate for stem cell treatment.
+While this can require a few visits, some diagnostic testing, and treatment to see what you may respond to, it will help us determine which treatment approach is best for you and to see if you are a candidate for regenerative therapy treatment.
 Call us at 864-235-1834 or contact us here to schedule an appointment.